Your Horoscope This Week: June 22 To 28

 We’ve made it to the last full week of June, and with it comes the first full week of Cancer Season: a time of emotional reset, intuitive deepening, and sacred softness.
 The previous week may have felt turbulent due to Jupiter squaring both Saturn and Neptune, and the aftershocks are still rippling through our psyches.
 But this week, things quiet down just enough for us to reflect, repair, and reset.
 Cancer energy invites us to come home to ourselves, to slow our pace, listen more intently, and tend to what really matters.

-We’re now entering the dark-of-the-moon phase, as we approach the Cancer New Moon on June 25th at 6:31 a.m.
-EST. These days leading up to the New Moon may feel heavy or emotionally intense, not because something is wrong, but because our shadows are surfacing, asking to be seen.
-Especially in the United States which is a Cancer Sun nation (born July 4th), this lunar phase activates collective emotional memory and national reckoning.
+We’re now entering the dark-of-the-moon phase, as we approach the Cancer New Moon on June 25th at 8:31 p.m.
+AEST.
+These days leading up to the New Moon may feel heavy or emotionally intense, not because something is wrong, but because our shadows are surfacing, asking to be seen.
+This lunar phase activates collective emotional memory and national reckoning.
 Whether it’s unhealed ancestral wounds, environmental trauma, or systemic injustice, the Cancer New Moon doesn’t let us look away, but it does remind us we can choose to care more deeply, and act more intentionally.

 AdvertisementADVERTISEMENT